CodeMettle/upickle-boom/README.md

 Demonstration of upickle exploding (in the real project, after I change the `model` project and incrementally compile, it will often start working until the next clean).

-Could possibly be scala-js related and not really upickle, since it sometimes works.
+~~Could possibly be scala-js related and not really upickle, since it sometimes works.~~

+I've now removed scala-js from the build with the same result.

 upickle 0.3.5 on Scala 2.11.7 with JDK8 on OSX